January 8, 2021

 Classes for the spring semester will started on Tuesday, following the Martin Luther King Day holiday on Monday, Jan.
 18.

 All students, faculty, and staff will observe the same regulations and protocols this spring that helped the FMU community navigate a safe fall semester.
 These include:

 - Masks in all indoor spaces and at all University events.

 - Plexiglass barriers in place in classrooms and offices across campus.

 - Appropriate distancing (at least six feet between individuals), all times on campus.

 - Utilization of new classroom spaces and configurations to accommodate distancing.

 - A stringent routine of cleaning and disinfecting classrooms and other buildings throughout each week.

-FMU’s classroom spacing will be further enhanced in the spring by the opening of the new Honors Center on the main campus and the Hugh and Jean Leatherman Medical Complex in downtown Florence.
+FMU’s classroom spacing has been further enhanced in the spring by the opening of the new Honors Center on the main campus and the Hugh and Jean Leatherman Medical Complex in downtown Florence.
 Additionally, FMU will have a higher percentage of online classes in the spring than in previous years, just as it did in the fall.

-Most University events during the semester will be postponed, moved to a virtual environment, or held with limited attendance in well-spaced areas.
+Most University events during the semester have been postponed, moved to a virtual environment, or will be held with limited attendance in well-spaced areas.
 Athletic contests will be limited to less than 25 percent capacity of the venue and tickets will not be sold the day of the contest.